NaturalIntelligence/nimnjs/README.md

 ### Worth to mention

+- **[imglab](https://github.com/NaturalIntelligence/imglab)** : Web based tool to label images for object.
+So that they can be used to train dlib or other object detectors.
+You can integrate 3rd party libraries for fast labeling.
+- **[अनुमार्गक (anumargak)](https://github.com/NaturalIntelligence/anumargak)** : The fastest router for node web servers.

  - [Stubmatic](https://github.com/NaturalIntelligence/Stubmatic) : A stub server to mock behaviour of HTTP(s) / REST / SOAP services.
  - **[fastify-xml-body-parser](https://github.com/NaturalIntelligence/fastify-xml-body-parser/)** : Fastify plugin / module to parse XML payload / body into JS object using fast-xml-parser.